 , ultimately from Greek.
 A famous bearer was American actor Kirk Douglas (1916-), whose birth name was Issur Danielovitch.

 From a surname that was derived from Old English leah

 .
 The surname belonged to Robert E. Lee (1807-1870), commander of the Confederate forces during the American Civil War.
 In his honour, it has been commonly used as a given name in the American South.

 Marcus m Ancient Roman, Biblical Latin, English, Swedish, Norwegian, Danish

 Roman praenomen, or given name, that was probably derived from the name of the Roman god Mars

 .
 This was among the most popular of the Roman praenomina.
 Famous bearers include Marcus Tullius Cicero (known simply as Cicero), a 1st-century BC statesman and orator, Marcus Antonius (known as Mark Antony), a 1st-century BC politician, and Marcus Aurelius, a notable 2nd-century emperor.
 This was also the name of a pope of the 4th century.
 This spelling has occasionally been used in the English-speaking world, though the traditional English form Mark

 has been more common.

-From a French surname which was derived from MARION (1)
+From a French surname that was derived from Marion 1

 .
 This was the real name of American actor John Wayne (1907-1979), who was born Marion Robert Morrison.